fermyon/bartholomew/docs/content/shortcodes.md

 ## Enabling shortcodes

-To enable the shortcode support for a particular document, the value of `enable_shortcodes = true` must be set in the page head.
+To enable shortcode support for a particular document, the value of `enable_shortcodes = true` must be set in the page head.

 ```
 title = "A New Article"